jouellnyc/BB-ESP32-KIOSK/README.md

 - OLED SETUP CODE: https://randomnerdtutorials.com/micropython-oled-display-esp32-esp8266/

 #### TBD
-- Figure out how to get a clearer Picture of the Kiosk
-- Make the code better
+- Make the code better post current MicroPythonic issues
 - Using Scrolling for more information on the kiosk
 - Implement Push Button for Real Time update
 - Overcome UTC challenges